 LAX with Kids: Rideshare, Drop off, Pick up, LAXit Shuttles, and Car Seat Options

-There is a lot of info out there at the moment; we've made some calls, followed some links, and shaken some people by the lapels to gather the info below.
+We've made some calls, followed some links, and shaken some people by the lapels to gather the info below, all of which provide safe transport to the airport for your most precious cargo.
 And if all else fails?
-The Proud Bird by LAX has a playground AND a liquor license...
+The Proud Bird by LAX has just been given a complete overhaul as a cool food hall that comes complete with a playground AND a liquor license...

 This limousine company includes cold bottled water, magazines, snacks, and car seats on request for every vehicle in its fleet.
 Kick back and relax while somebody else fights bumper-to-bumper traffic in a luxury sedan, stretch limo, SUV, or passenger van.
 Infant seats, toddler seats, and booster seats are provided for an additional charge.
 Riders can also save money by joining SafeRide's Frequent Riders program.